dirjud/python-dpms/README.md

     # python setup.py install

-If you prefer, you can also build it inside a virtualenv, without root:
+If you prefer, you can also build it inside a venv, without root:

-    $ virtualenv venv
+    $ python -m venv venv
     $ source venv/bin/activate
     $ python setup.py install

 That's it.
 Now run:

-    $ python example.py
+    $ python scripts/example.py

 to test it out.
 Also try the `turnoff.py` script:

-    $ python turnoff.py
+    $ python scripts/turnoff.py

 It should turn off your monitor after a 1 second wait.
 Press any key to wake it back up.